-- At the end of this course the students will be able to understand the causes and effect of earthquake. - They will able to design masonry and RC structures to the earthquake forces as per the recommendations of IS codes of practice.
+- At the end of this course the students will be able to understand the causes and effect of earthquake. - They will be able to design masonry and RC structures to the earthquake forces as per the recommendations of IS codes of practice.

 - 1. Bruce A Bolt, "Earthquakes" W H Freeman and Company, New York, 2004. - 2.
-C. A. Brebbia, "Earthquake Resistant Engineering Structures VIII", WIT Press, 2011 - 3.
+Brebbia C. A.,"Earthquake Resistant Engineering Structures VIII", WIT Press, 2011 - 3.
 Mohiuddin Ali Khan "Earthquake-Resistant Structures: Design, Build and Retrofit", Elsevier Science & Technology, 2012 - 4.
-Pankaj Agarwal and Manish Shrikhande, "Earthquake Resistant Design of Structures", Prentice Hall of India, 2009.
+Pankaj Agarwal and Manish Shrikhande, "Earthquake Resistant Design of Structures", Prentice Hall of India, 2009. - 5.
+Paulay,T and Priestley, M.J.N., "Seismic Design of Reinforced Concrete and Masonry buildings", John Wiley and Sons, 1992. - 6.
+Duggal S K, "Earthquake Resistant Design of Structures", Oxford University Press, 2007.